timdeschryver/timdeschryver.dev/blog/new-in-entity-framework-7-bulk-operations-with-executedelete-and-executeupdate/index.md

 ### Updating multiple values at once

-We can even update multiple properties at once by invoking `ExecuteUpdate` multiple times.
+We can even update multiple properties at once by invoking `SetProperty` multiple times.

 ```cs{5-9}
 using (var context = new NewInEFContext())